yen223/yens-blog-v2/app/articles/smart-constructors.md

 tags:
   - python
   - design pattern
-description: "This article explains smart constructors, a design pattern that ensures data validity by validating values during object construction rather than through repeated checks.
+description: "This article explains smart constructors, a design pattern that ensures data validity by validating values during object construction rather than through repeated checks."
 ---

 Static types are a powerful concept in programming.
 They provide a layer of safety whenever the programmer calls into outside functions or objects.